Shivam51999/bd/README.md

 It's not just hidden in the UI; the data never leaves the server in the first place.

+## Branding
+Both files use Mangalam Landmarks' actual brand identity (sampled from the provided logo): charcoal ink (#424242), secondary grey (#727272), and the brand red accent (#EA1D24) on a near-white background.
+The logo itself is embedded directly in both HTML files (base64), so no separate image hosting or asset path is needed — just deploy the files as-is.

+The two tools are intentionally NOT cross-linked from within the app (no "Executive Summary" button on the entry tool) — navigate to each via its own URL/bookmark.

 ## What the CEO Dashboard shows vs. hides
 **Shows:** activity counts (site visits, meetings, leads, proposals), the deal funnel, AOP target progress (switchable by quarter), and the full